BdR76/CSVLint/docs/readme.md

 or leave it empty to use the current filename.

-Select SQL to convert the data to an SQL script to create a database table and inserts all records from the csv datafile into that table.
+Select SQL to convert the data to an SQL script to create a database table and inserts all records from the CSV datafile into that table.
-The insert statement will be grouped in batches of X lines of csv data, as set by the Batch size number in the plug-in Settings.
+The insert statement will be grouped in batches of X lines of CSV data, as set by the Batch size number in the plug-in Settings.

 Depending on which database type you select, MySQL/MariaDB, MS-SQL or